-Many fitness and weight-loss experts say that on average, a person should aim to lose between one and two pounds of excess weight per week.
-But in reality, no two people are alike when it comes to weight loss.
-There are literally hundreds of factors that can determine how quickly someone can lose weight — such as the number of hours of sleep they receive on average, and whether they take prescription drugs that can interfere with weight loss.
+Weight-loss experts say that aiming to lose between one and two pounds of excess weight per week is a good average weight loss.
+But no two people are alike when it comes to weight loss.
+How long does it really take to lose 10 pounds?
+There are hundreds of factors that can determine how quickly someone can lose weight — such as the number of hours of sleep they receive on average, and whether they take prescription drugs that can interfere with weight loss.

 The amount of time it takes you to lose 10 pounds could take as little as five weeks, or as long as several months, depending on your personal state of health and lifestyle choices.
 Throughout your weight-loss journey, it’s important to keep in mind that you are unique from everyone else, and that everyone loses weight at their own pace.